0GiS0/ghas-alerts-from-api/README.md

 And then I add a secret to my repo called `DEFECTDOJO_URL`with the URL that the tunnel exposes.
 I also added a secret called `DEFECTDOJO_TOKEN` with the DefectDojo API token.
 You can create a DefectDojo API token in your user profile.

 Congratulations!
 You are ready to go! 🎉

+## GitHub App for get secrets and dependabot alerts

+To get the secrets and dependabot alerts we need to create a GitHub App.
+You can follow the steps in this [link](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app).
+The only thing you need to do is to add the `read:security_events` permission to the app.

 ## Import Dependabot alerts